-Find out what happens after you apply to Surrey.
+- Find out what happens after you apply to Surrey.

-Applications open in September for entry the following year.
+UCAS opens for applications September for entry the following year.

 UCAS personal statement

-Find useful tools to help you write your personal statement on the UCAS website.
+- Find useful tools to help you write your personal statement on the UCAS website.

-You can also read our top tips for writing a personal statement.
+- You can also read our top tips for writing a personal statement.

-For more information about the UCAS application process, including fees and references visit the UCAS website.
+- For more information about the UCAS application process, including fees and references visit the UCAS website.